mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 ![Selection_actual](./doc/dashpic_1.png)

->Hint.
-You can open the dashboard by clicking *Open dashboard in new tab*:
+>Hint: You can open your dashboard by clicking *Open dashboard in new tab*.
+Here, you can also reload all dashboards to apply changes made to the flow model.
 >
 >![how_to_open_dashboard](./doc/open_dashboard.png)